Photography Terms: What You Need to Know

 Lisa Stirling/Getty Images

 Shutter speed is tricky because slow shutter speeds don't just allow more light through, they can cause blurring.
-The entire time the shutter is open, light is hitting the sensor, and if an object (or the camera itself) moves during that time, the movement will show up as a blur.
+The entire time the shutter is open, the light source is hitting the image sensor, and if an object (or the camera itself) moves during that time, the movement will show up as a blur.
 If you've ever seen one of those photographs of the stars at night showing the lines of their motion as the Earth rotates, that image was the result of a very long shutter speed recording the starlight over several hours.

 Advertisement